Programs and Classes

 Basic Skills and GED Preparation Classes

-Fill gaps in your education and refresh your skills in math, reading, writing and language.
+Fill gaps in your education and refresh your skills in language arts (reading /writing), math, science and social studies.
 Practical lessons with real-world examples prepare you for employment and life applications.
-You can also take a class to help you prepare for your official GED (General Educational Development) tests in math, language arts, reading, writing, social studies and science.
+You can also take a class to help you prepare for your official GED (General Educational Development) tests in language arts, math, science, and social studies.
 The GED Preparation class includes group lessons and individualized instruction.

 Career Pathways Program

 Career Pathways, which includes our Community College 101 class, prepares students to take that next step up towards a community college or a technical training program.
 We then support you during your transition and first year of community college so you can successfully complete your studies and earn a degree or certificate.

 These classes teach the customer service skills, basic math and counting skills, and cash register procedures that you will need for entry-level cashiering positions.

 If you have little or no computer experience, you can learn keyboarding, email and internet use, internet job searching, and common office applications including Word, Excel and Outlook.
 We also teach computer basics for people who speak little or no English.

 During scheduled times, Goodwill adult learners and community members can visit our Job Training & Education centers to use computers, search for jobs, do homework and use computer programs and software.
 Some labs are specifically for job searching or using the language software Rosetta Stone, but others are open for all of the above uses.